4. Motion in 2D and 3D#

 The Math

-The velocity of the car relative to the truck is obtained from the relative velocity relation
+The velocity of the car relative to the truck is the car’s Earth-frame velocity minus the truck’s Earth-frame velocity,

 The Conclusion